Golf Handicap – A Complete Guide

 Conclusion

 A golf handicap is calculated using the best 10 of your most recent 20 scores and adjusting those scores using the Course Rating and Slope Rating of the tees you played.
 Most importantly, it is portable from one golf course to another so that whether you’re playing at home or away, in favorable or unfavorable conditions, you’ll always have an index that reflects your potential scoring ability.
-Moreover, you can refer to the official website of the USGA’s Golf Handicap Information Network (GHIN) for golfer management and score posting products.
-It is one of the largest handicap management tools in the world.

 Similar Posts